 Based on this experience, Tony helps clients design and deploy proactive governance, compliance, and risk mitigation strategies focused on incident preparedness (e.g., tabletop simulations), vendor management, and cyber training for Directors and Officers.

 Data Privacy/Sales & Marketing.
 Tony works with companies on critical internal and external data-use-cases relevant to privacy, as well as to state and federal "unfair" or "deceptive" trade practices law, including:

-In connection with this work, Tony regularly advises clients on a host of data-related rules and regulations, including but not limited to Section 5 of the Federal Trade Commission Act, the Telemarketing Sales Rule, the Telephone Consumer Protection Act, the CAN-SPAM Act, the Gramm Leach Bliley Act, and the Fair Credit Reporting Act, as well as relevant state law, including the California Online Privacy Protection Act, state "UDAP" statutes and specialty rules such as those concerning social security numbers, data brokers and biometric privacy.
+In connection with this work, Tony regularly advises clients on a host of data-related rules and regulations, including but not limited to Section 5 of the Federal Trade Commission Act, the Telemarketing Sales Rule, the Telephone Consumer Protection Act, the CAN-SPAM Act, the Gramm Leach Bliley Act, and the Fair Credit Reporting Act, as well as relevant state law, including the California Consumer Privacy Act (CCPA), state "UDAP" statutes and specialty rules such as those concerning social security numbers, data brokers and biometric privacy.

 Regulatory Investigations.
 Tony has defended clients in federal and state regulatory investigations, across an array of cybersecurity, data privacy and consumer protection matters.
 Highlights of his work include representations on behalf of the following clients: